 As per the formula above, improving the Sharpe ratio requires an increase in returns without a commensurate increase in risk.
 So, each active investment we undertake must raise the sum of the top line, or reduce the bottom line, or both.
-We reported on the Fund's Sharpe ratio since inception for the first time in our 2016/17 Annual Report and will do so again this year.
+We report on the Fund's Sharpe ratio since inception each year in our Annual Report.